UBB-DB/AB2_GI_jegyzet/readme.md

 ### How to build the book

-Execure thefollowing command in the directory:
+Execure the following command in the directory:
 ```
 jupyter-book build . --all
 ```